How Personal Injury Protection Insurance Works

 In both cases, these coverages are concerned only with your medical bills.

 PIP coverage steps in to take care of other expenses associated with being injured.
-For example, it’s the coverage that takes care of lost wages if you can’t work for two weeks after your accident.
+For example, it’s the coverage that takes care of lost wages if you can’t work for two weeks after your auto accident.
 It can cover the babysitter you had to hire while you were in the hospital.

 It can also take care of additional medical costs if they’re above what your health insurance and medical payments coverage will take care of.
 For example, many health policies and medical coverage agreements won’t pay costs associated with being transported via ambulance.
 PIP coverage would.